singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 {% include math.html math_code="$K(x_i, x_{i^`}) = (1 +\sum_{j=1}^p x_{ij}x{i`j} )^d$" style="margin-top:0.2em;" %}

 which is known as a polynomial kernel of degree `d`.
-This type of model leads to much flexible decision boundry.
+This type of model leads to much flexible decision boundary.

 ## Support Vector Machine for more than two classes